mjordan/islandora_workbench/README.md

 * `host` is the hostname, including port number if not 80, of your Islandora repository.
 * `username` is the username used to authenticate the requests.
 * `password` is the user's password.
+* `content_type` is the machine name of the Drupal node content type you are creating or updating.
 * `input_dir` is the full or relative path to the directory containing the files and metadata CSV file.
 * `input_csv` is the filename of the CSV metadata file, which must be in the directory named in '--input_dir'.
 * `media_use_tid` is the term ID for the Media Use term you want to apply to the media.